eugenewebdevs/resources/local-open-source-projects.md

 Each project listed will have it's own methods for contributions and licensing.
 See provided :link: for more on any project.

-Languages, repository, and project sites are listed. the maintainer of the project is also listed.
+Languages, repository, and project sites are listed.
+The maintainer of the project is also listed.

 #### IDX Broker WP plugin
 * PHP, JS, MSQL